UCL/Pain.Impact.Measures/ELSA Models/CFA-supplementary-material.md

 1. PA + EFA to evaluate construct validity and dimensionality
 2. CFA to evaluate the measurement model

-### Construct dimensionality

-Construct dimensionality will be assess via Parallel Analysis (PA) and EFA.
-The factor structure emerging from these explorative analysis will then be submitted for CFA for further empirical validation of the solutions proposed.

-The sample available to these analysis is n = 9171 therefore it was further partitioned in two randomly selected datasets :

-1.  ~ 1/2 from of total sample to used for PA and EFA (LV_items_ex)
-2.  the remaining data (LV_items_conf) to be used for CFA

 ### listwise deletion of missing data

 Selecting complete cases